Roger Turbush

-Roger Turbush (born April 14, 1981) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 88 for Heather Turbush.
+Roger Turbush (born April 14, 1981) is an American professional stock car racing driver who currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 88 for Heather Turbush.
 He is the uncle of Mark Stewart, who also competes part-time in the series.

 Turbush has previously competed in series such as the EXIT Realty ProTruck Challenge, the Tri-Track Open Modified Series, and the EXIT Realty Modified Touring Series.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)